HomeProske, Swanson & Mahato

 3

-Continue to add the remainder of the extra flour (from the 4 c. you pre-measured out) as needed.
-You will also want to transfer the dough to the counter, scrape out the bowl, and continue to knead with hands until a smooth, shiny, elastic dough is achieved.
+Continue to add the last 2 cups of flour, as needed.
+You will also want to transfer the dough from the bowl onto to the counter, so scrape out the bowl, and continue to knead with hands until a smooth, shiny, elastic dough is achieved.
 Place the dough back into the bowl, cover, and let rest in a warm place until it raises up – not necessarily double (could take an hour or more).
+The proofing oven works well.

 Part IV